November 18, 2024

 Brennen Johnston, WATAP Assistive Technology Support Technician

-Attendance was robust, as shown in the photo below and included multiple community members (more than one with disabilities), at least four CREATE Ph.D. students, at least 2 ARRT post docs, lots of HuskyADAPT students, and more.
+Attendance was robust and included multiple community members (more than one with disabilities), at least four CREATE Ph.D. students, at least 2 ARRT post docs, lots of HuskyADAPT students, and more.

 Related resources and events